Amanieu/cstr_core/README.md

 `CString` support is only available if the `alloc` feature is enabled, which requires the `alloc` crate.
 `CStr` is always available.

 Some hardware targets (e.g. thumbv6m-none-eabi for Cortex M0,M0+) have no support for atomic operations.
 For these platforms, disable the `arc` feature to omit the parts of the crate that depend on atomic operations.
 Compatibility with thead-safe code and `Arc<T>` will not be available.
+In addition, the `const_new_unsafe` feature allows the usage of `CStr::from_bytes_with_nul_unchecked` to be used in a `const` context.
+However, it requires a nightly version of the compiler.

 ### Documentation